cyberark/summon/README.md

 `summon` supports a number of flags.

-* `-p, --provider` specify the path to the [provider](provider/README.md) summon should use
+* `-p, --provider` specify the path to the [provider](provider/README.md) summon should use.

     If the provider is in the default path, `/usr/local/lib/summon/` you can just provide the name of the executable.
 If not, use a full path.

 * `-f <path>` specify a location to a secrets.yml file, default 'secrets.yml' in current directory.

-* `-u, up` searches for secrets.yml going up, starting from the current working directory
+* `-u, --up` searches for secrets.yml going up, starting from the current working directory.

     Stops at the first file found or when the root of the current file system is reached.
 This allows to be at any directory depth in a project and simply do `summon -u <command>`.

 * `-D 'var=value'` causes substitution of `value` to `$var`.